kimptoc/ibmmq-with-ssl-test/readme.md

-Basic tester app to run ibm mq server (ssl disabled) and the sample client.
+Basic tester app to run ibm mq server (ssl 'should' be enabled) and the sample client.

 To run it, use docker-compose like so:
 ```